 Chesford Grange, in Warwickshire, England, is a hotel that’s difficult to leave.
 With 17 acres of land, the quiet setting of the QHotels country house is deceptive.
 It’s right at the hub of some major English attractions.
-Warwick Castle is just five miles away, and you’re only a twenty minute drive from Stratford-Upon-Avon.
+If you’re looking for hotels near Warwick Castle, the historic attaction is just five miles away.
+And you’re only a twenty minute drive from Stratford-Upon-Avon.

 My partner and I, along with our two children (5 and 7) used Chesford Grange as a base while exploring Warwickshire.
 The quintessentially English county offers a lot to sightseers, ramblers and history or culture buffs.
 But we’d probably have been just as happy holed up at Chesford Grange for the two nights and three days of our stay.